April 12, 2022

 - You don’t have unlimited resources.

-- You want to allocate developers to work on what is most essential and efficient for your business.
+- You want to allocate developer time to work on what is most essential and efficient for your business.

 Therefore, you need a process to determine the sets and sequences of things that should be done on the product.
 This will deliver the most value at each point in time, given your constraints.